-Mr Lawrence argues that the Magistrates Commission’s Appointments Committee failed to have due regard to the lawful and mandatory considerations required when evaluating a candidate’s suitability, and instead assessed his application – and excluded him – solely because he is a white male.
-It is submitted that, in doing so, the Appointments Committee ignored Mr Lawrence’s experience and record of performance while serving as an acting magistrate, and flouted the provisions of section 174 of the Constitution of the Republic of South Africa, 1996 and regulation 5 of the Regulations for Judicial Officers in Lower Courts, 1994.
+Mr Lawrence argued that the Magistrates Commission’s Appointments Committee failed to have due regard to the lawful and mandatory considerations required when evaluating a candidate’s suitability, and instead assessed his application – and excluded him – solely because he is a white male.
+It was submitted that, in doing so, the Appointments Committee ignored Mr Lawrence’s experience and record of performance while serving as an acting magistrate and flouted the provisions of section 174 of the Constitution of the Republic of South Africa, 1996 and regulation 5 of the Regulations for Judicial Officers in Lower Courts, 1994.

-Before the Supreme Court of Appeal, the issues for determination are as follows:
+Before the Supreme Court of Appeal, the issues for determination were as follows:

 - Whether the Appointments Committee, which sat for the Bloemfontein shortlisting process, was quorate.